Templarian/ui.bootstrap.contextMenu/README.md

 - text - [Function/String] A function that returns the string or the actual string itself
 - click - [Function] The function to be called on click of the option
 - enabled - [Function/Boolean] A function returning whether the option is enabled or not, or a boolean
-- children - [Array] An array of Options that will appear as the submenu of the current option
+- children - [Array] An Array of options that will appear as the submenu of the current option

 ### Legacy implementation (still supported, but will not be updated any longer)
 Every menu option has an array with 2-3 indexs.
 Most items will use the `[String, Function]` format.
 If you need a dynamic item in your context menu you can also use the `[Function, Function]` format.